-Local governance is the primary means for a community to realize and protect its vision, express opinions, and protect the public interest, health, safety and welfare.
-Responsive governance is creating and maintaining a government that is responsive to the community's needs and desires.
-In the end, good, responsive governance makes great communities.
+ocal governance is the primary means

+for a community to realize and protect

+its vision, express opinions, and protect

+the public interest, health, safety and

+welfare.
+Responsive governance is creating

+and maintaining a government that is

+responsive to the community's needs and

+desires.
+In the end, good, responsive

+governance makes great communities.

-I. Mountain Village Town Council, boards and employees fully embrace and recognize the importance of being an excellent civil servant, with the primary goal of serving the public interest and the overall community.
+I. Mountain Village Town Council, boards and employees fully embrace great communities.

-In the end, good, responsive governance makes great communities.
+In the end, good, responsive governance makes